Jasonzhou97/tp/docs/DeveloperGuide.md

 * 1a.
 The reservation does not exist.
     * 1a1.
 System displays an error message.
     * Use case resumes at step 1.
 * 2a.
-The reservation has already been marked as unpaid
+The reservation has already been marked as unpaid.
     * 2a1.
-System displays "reservation has already been marked as unpaid"
+System indicates that reservation has already been marked as paid.
     * Use case resumes at step1.

 ---
-### **Use case: Exit the application**
+### **U5: Exit the application**

 **MSS**
 1. User exits the application